razzer87/RepData_PeerAssessment1/Repo1.md

 unlink(temp)
 ```

-Next, a version of the file is made without the NA values in "steps.""
+Next, a version of the file is made without the NA values in "steps."

 ```r